NEWS

 Seven children so far in the baby hatch

-Spitz himself initiated the baby hatch years ago when he read in the newspaper that a dead newborn had been found in a plastic bag in a forest near Singen.
-"Something like this must not happen again," he decided at the time.
-The baby hatch in Schwenningen's Franziskusheim cost around €30,000, "but it was worth every cent," Spitz says.
+Spitz himself initiated the baby hatch after reading in the newspaper years ago that a dead newborn had been found in a plastic bag in a forest near Singen.
+"Something like that must never happen again," he decided at the time.
+The baby hatch at the Franziskusheim in Schwenningen cost around 30,000 euros, "but it was worth every cent," says Spitz.